Opinion fluctuations and disagreement in social networks: Homogeneous influence in highly fluid social networks

-Let us now consider a standard deterministic family of symmetric graphs. \begin{example} (\textbf{$d$-dimensional tori}) Let us consider the case of a $d$-dimensional torus of size $n=m^d$, introduced in Example \ref{exampletorus}.
-Since this is a regular graph, one has $\pi_*n=1$.
-Moreover, it was proved by Cox \cite{Cox89} that, as $n$ grows large, $\tau \sim C_d n^{2/d}$, for some constant $C_d$ depending on the dimension $d$ only.
-Then, $\tau \pi(\mc S)\sim |\mc S|n^{2/d-1}$.
-Hence, if $|\mc S|=o(n^{2/d-1})$, then the social network with toroidal topology is highly fluid.
-In fact, using Fourier analysis, one may show that $|\mc S|=o(n^{1/d-1})$ suffices.
-In contrast, for the one-dimensional torus (i.e., a ring) of size $n$, both $\E_{\pi}[T_{\mc S}]\sim n^2$ and $\tau C_2 \sim n^2$; in fact, using the explicit calculations of Example \ref{exampletree}, one can see that the expected stationary beliefs do not concentrate in this case.
-Finally, the two-dimensional torus is not highly fluid, hence Theorem \ref{theoopinionconc} is not sufficient to prove that the empirical beliefs concentrate around $\E[Z]$.
-Nevertheless, one could use the explicit expression (\ref{solutionCayley}) and Fourier analysis in order to show that the condition $|\mc S|=o(n^{1/2})$ would suffice for that.
+\begin{example} (\textbf{$d$-dimensional tori}) Let us consider the case of a $d$-dimensional torus of size $n=m^d$, introduced in Example \ref{exampletorus}.
+Since this is a regular graph, one has $\pi_*n=1$, and $\pi(\mc S)=|\mc S|/n$.
+Moreover, it is well known that (see, e.g., \cite[Theorem 5.5]{LevinPeresWilmer}) $\tau\le C_d n^{2/d}$, for some constant $C_d$ depending on the dimension $d$ only.
+Then, $\tau \pi(\mc S)\le C_d|\mc S|n^{2/d-1}$.
+For $d\ge3$, this implies that the social network with toroidal topology is highly fluid, and hence homogeneous influence holds, provided that $|\mc S|=o(n^{1-2/d})$.

-An intuition for this behavior can be obtained by thinking of a limit continuous model.
-First recall that the expected stationary beliefs vector solves the Laplace equation on $\mc G$ with boundary conditions assigned on the stubborn agent set $\mc S$.
+In contrast, for $d\le2$, our arguments do not allow one to prove high fluidity of the social network.
+In fact, using the explicit calculations of Example \ref{exampletree}, one can see that the stubborn agents' influence is not homogeneous in the case $d=1$, since the expected stationary beliefs do not concentrate.
+On the other hand, in the case $d=2$, we conjecture that, using the explicit expression (\ref{solutionCayley}) and Fourier analysis, one should be able to show that the condition $|\mc S|=o(n^{1/2})$ would be sufficient for homogeneous influence.
+In fact, a more general conjecture is that $|\mc S|=o(n^{1-1/d})$ should suffice for homogeneous influence, when $d\ge2$.
+Proving this conjecture would require an analysis finer than the one developed in this section, possibly based on discrete Fourier transform techniques.
+The motivation behind our conjecture comes from thinking of a limit continuous model, which can be informally summarized as follows.
+First, recall that the expected stationary beliefs vector solves the Laplace equation on $\mc G$ with boundary conditions assigned on the stubborn agent set $\mc S$.
 Now, consider the Laplace equation on a $d$-dimensional manifold with boundary conditions on a certain subset.
-Then, in order for the problem to be well-posed, one needs that the such a subset has dimension $d-1$.
-Similarly, one needs $|\mc S|=\Theta(n^{(d-1)/d})=\Theta(m^{d-1})$ in order to guarantee that the expected stationary beliefs vector is not almost constant in the limit of large $n$.
+Then, in order for the problem to be well-posed, such subset should have dimension $d-1$.
+Similarly, one should need $|\mc S|=\Theta(n^{1-1/d})=\Theta(m^{d-1})$ in order to guarantee that the expected stationary beliefs vector is not almost constant in the limit of large $n$.

 \end{example}

 We now present four examples of random graph sequences which have been the object of extensive research.
 Following a common terminology, we say that some property of such graphs holds with high probability, if the probability that it holds approaches one in the limit of large population size $n$.